seemoo-lab/next2you/Visualization/README.md

 ## Getting Started

 This folder contains a visualization script *next2you-plots.py* that is used to produce plots for the paper.
 See the instructions inside the *next2you-plots.py* on how to launch it.
+The input for this script, i.e., evaluation results of the Next2You copresence detection scheme can be found [here](https://doi.org/10.5281/zenodo.5592823).

 The resulting plots were generated with the above script under *Windows 10 x64* using *Python 3.6.5* with the following packages: